Front crawl: Arm movement

-The arm movements of the front crawl provide most of the forward motion.
 The arms alternate from side to side, so while one arm is pulling and pushing under the water, the other arm is recovering above the water.
 The move can be separated into four parts: the downsweep, the insweep, the upsweep, and the recovery.
+There are variations on the naming of the parts and their delineation.
+For example, a more recent usage is Catch, Pull, Push, Recover.
+Another approach uses: Glide, Switch, Recovery, Entry, Catch & Pull, Push, and Finish.
 Each complete arm movement is referred to as a stroke; one stroke with each arm forms a stroke cycle.

 From the initial position, the arm sinks slightly lower and the palm of the hand turns 45 degrees with the thumb side of the palm towards the bottom, to catch the water and prepare for the pull.
 The pull movement follows a semicircle, with the elbow higher than the hand, and the hand pointing towards the body center and downward.
 The semicircle ends in front of the chest at the beginning of the ribcage.
 The pull can be perfected using an early vertical form (EVF) and thus maximizing the pull force.

 The push pushes the palm backward through the water underneath the body at the beginning and at the side of the body at the end of the push.

 This pull and push is also known as the S-curve.
+Note: more recent technical guidance discourages this S-curve pattern and assert that a straight 'push' path at shoulder width is optimal.
+This new pattern is aided by leg and hip driven body rotation.